cshepherd/megahunt/README.md

 It was my great fortune to track down Alan on LinkedIn, and he was happy to provide the source code.
 Me and Claude AI proceeded to update it from K&R C and termlib, to C99-compliant and ncurses.
 It now builds on MacOS.

 Pull requests and forks are of course always welcome.
-Note that the `original` branch of the repository has the unmodified source code.
+Note that the `original` branch of the repository has the unmodified source code (for flux to run on the SS20 running SunOS 4 in his garage).

 ## Installation